 Select a sensor source in the [Source] combo box.
 Any of the following sensor sources can be selected.
-When [Menu] is selected, the [Sensor Selection/Status] dialog dialog is displayed.
+When [Menu] is selected, the [Sensor Selection/Status] dialog is displayed.

-Data name Sensor source

-POSN(Main) for ECDIS and Position GPSx, DR
+Data name Sensor source POSN(Main) GPSx, DR

-for RADAR

 \: When two or more GPS units are present, "x" indicates the unit number.